replicante-io/replicante.io/content/docs.md

 {{% /content-box %}}

+{{% content-box title="Agents Documentation" %}}
+Agents are lightweight processes runninng next to datastore processes to perform all management tasks the datastore software should not deal with.

+Agents developed by the Replicante team are documented here.

+{{% book id="agents" %}}Read the docs{{% /book %}}
+{{% /content-box %}}

 {{% content-box title="Datastore specification" %}}
 The specifications document defines a model that details the attributes, behaviours, and expectations needed of datastores.